Zaraz7/HamsterCMS_TUI_themes/README.md

 - Imitation of a bash prompt.

 ### `tui-gimmicks`
-- Dynamic title depending on the viewed page.
+- Dynamic title and navigation depending on the viewed page.
 - Script for automatic translation into 8 languages (you can change them).
-- Styles for guestbook
+- Styles for guestbook.